 The newest digital trends in the retail industry

-Insights into the importance of digital agility, technology, and personalization amid disruption
+Insights into the importance of digital agility, technology, and personalisation amid disruption

-The findings from this year’s report demonstrate how meeting evolving customer needs and personalization at scale are more important than ever.
-The report also confronts volatility in the industry, shows how retailers are dealing with disruption, and illustrates the value of agile IT and your underlying tech investments.
+The findings from this year’s report demonstrate how meeting evolving customer needs and personalisation at scale are more important than ever.
+The report also confronts volatility in the industry, shows how retailers are dealing with disruption and illustrates the value of agile IT and your underlying tech investments.

 Retail gets even more personal